 Budget delivers timely infrastructure, cyber and skills boost to Australian economy

-13 May 2021, Macquarie Telecom Group (ASX: MAQ) has welcomed the publication of the 2021-22 Federal Budget, particularly its focus on building critical infrastructure, bolstering cyber security in Australia and expanding much-needed digital skills.
+13 May 2021, Macquarie Technology Group (ASX: MAQ) has welcomed the publication of the 2021-22 Federal Budget, particularly its focus on building critical infrastructure, bolstering cyber security in Australia and expanding much-needed digital skills.

 Critical Infrastructure extension for cybersecurity and data centres.

-“The instant asset write-off extension will be welcomed across the economy,” said David Tudehope, CEO of Macquarie Telecom Group.
+“The instant asset write-off extension will be welcomed across the economy,” said David Tudehope, CEO of Macquarie Technology Group.
 “For our part, it will help to enable our continued investment into secure data centres, critical infrastructure which the NSW Government recently estimated will add up to $1 billion per facility in economic value.”

 The company highlighted the $33.5 million afforded by the Department of Home Affairs to the acceleration of sovereign network and data security.
 This will accelerate the commercialisation of Australia’s sovereign network and data security, and deliver a National Data Security Action Plan co-designed with industry.